oroinc/documentation/user_guide/reports.rst

 Actions for Columns
 """""""""""""""""""

-Once you have specified the settings for a column element click :guilabel:`Add` button, and the field you have defined will appear in the "COLUMN" grid.
+Once you have specified the settings for a column element click the :guilabel:`Add` button, and the field you have defined will appear in the "COLUMN" grid.

 Now you can edit (|IcEdit|), delete (|IcDelete|) or move (|IcMove|) the column.